Transperth: History

 The first railway in Perth was the Eastern Railway from Fremantle to Guildford via Perth, which opened on 1 March 1881.
 Western Australian Government Railways (WAGR) was formed in 1890 as the operator of railways in Perth and Western Australia.
 The South Western Railway opened on 2 May 1893.
-On 28 September 1899, the first trams in Perth begin operating.
+On 28 September 1899, the first trams in Perth began operating.

 In 1903, the first private bus operator began, operating routes from Victoria Park to the Perth central business district (CBD).
-Trams in Fremantle begin operating in 1905 and were abolished in 1952.
-The first diesel railcars, the WAGR ADG class, enter service on 28 November 1954, replacing steam locomotives.
+Trams in Fremantle began operating in 1905 and were abolished in 1952.
+The first diesel railcars, the WAGR ADG class, entered service on 28 November 1954, replacing steam locomotives.
 This allowed for shorter stop spacings, leading to the opening of seven new railway stations on that date.

-On 15 January 1958, the Metropolitan Transport Trust (MTT) was formed, and begun to acquire the various private bus operators in Perth.
+On 15 January 1958, the Metropolitan Transport Trust (MTT) was formed, and began to acquire the various private bus operators in Perth.
 The MTT also operated Perth's ferry services.
 Perth's last tram ran in 1958 as well.
 By 5 October 1968, suburban rail services were fully operated by diesel railcars.
 In the late-1960s, the Midland line was converted from narrow gauge to dual gauge, allowing standard gauge trains to travel from the eastern states to East Perth railway station.
 The gauge conversion necessitated the rebuild of several stations and bridges along the Midland line.
 In 1969, the last trolleybuses in Perth ran.
 The management of Perth's public transport was integrated into a single body in 1974 when the MTT took over the management of Perth's suburban rail services from WAGR.
 The MTT contracted out the operations of the suburban rail services back to WAGR.
 Throughout the 1970s, bus stations opened across the Perth metropolitan region, starting with Morley bus station (now Galleria bus station) in August 1972 and Wellington Street bus station in March 1973.